dg76/IMAPTransfer/README.md

 in an error message being sent back to mail1.com telling him that the email could not be delivered.

+One solution is to use [Sender Rewriting Scheme (SRS)](https://en.wikipedia.org/wiki/Sender_Rewriting_Scheme) on the mail server that forwards your emails.
+However not all hosters support that.
-The solution is to use IMAP to forward the email, e.g. using this IMAPTransfer program.
+Another solution is to use IMAP to forward the email, e.g. using this IMAPTransfer program.

 Please be aware that only the spam filter of my1.mailserver.com will be used.
 When forwarding the email via SMTP also the spam filter of my2.mailserver.com would be used but